SC-Networks/evalanche-soap-api-connector/docs/image.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the image by an external id
+Retrieve an image by its external id

 ```